One Hundred Years of Solitude | History in a family saga

 One Hundred Years of Solitude is the Colombian author Gabriel García Márquez‘s masterpiece.
-Now one of the most significant novels of the world literature, in 1967 at the first publication it was expected to sell not more than 8.000 copies.
+Now one of the most significant novels in world literature, in 1967 at the first publication it was expected to sell not more than 8.000 copies.
 At that time, García Márquez was relatively anonymous as a writer.
-Sudamericana Press (the publishing house) was a leading publisher in Latin American literature.
+Sudamericana Press (the publishing house) was a leading publisher of Latin American literature.

 The leader of the Latin American boom

 One Hundred Years of Solitude overcame both the limits of what was called indigenismo and the experimentalism of the nouveau roman.
 It became, according to the Italian writer Natalia Ginzburg’s definition, “an alive novel”.
 Soon, Gabriel García Márquez became the leader of the Latin American boom.
 It is a literary movement, spread in the 1960s and 1970s, already associated with great personalities.
 Some of them were the Peruvian Mario Vargas Llosa, the Argentinian Julio Cortázar, and the Mexican Carlos Fuentes.

 The Buendía saga

 The most translated work in Spanish after the Don Quixote, One hundred Years of Solitude is the story of the Buendía family.
 Starting from the patriarch José Arcadio, founder of the utopic village of Macondo, the novel recalls Buendía’s genesis and end.
 The events generally follow a chronological order, but the story is full of flashbacks and leaps into the future.
 For instance, the incipit is a flashback and a flash-future at the same time.
 This particular choice comes from Márquez’s circular idea of time.
 That’s why there is a sort of repetitiveness, as the reader can see in the names: José Arcadio and Aureliano.
 These are the only ones the author uses for Buendía’s family’s sons.